FomTarro/skeletom-net/src/pages/blogs/team.report.solar.power.m-b.md

 25 points invested into HP brings her to a nice, **even HP value of 220**, which is relevant for making sure her Sitrus Berry activates reliably in the face of things like Super Fang from Maushold, or after several turns of percentage-based chip effects.

 With a well-placed **Intimidate** from Incineroar by her side, she can **withstand the most heinous attacks imaginable**.
 I'm talking **Life Orb Adamant Basculegion Wave Crash in Rain**.
-This was chosen as my defensive benchmark under the rationale that it would be the single hardest hit that could be coming from something that cannot be Faked Out on Turn 1.
+This was chosen as my target defensive benchmark under the rationale that it would be the single hardest hit achievable on Turn 1 that could be coming from something which cannot be Faked Out.

 On the special side, **she can endure a Weather Ball from Modest Charizard-Y in Sun**, but **it's a roll to survive a Fairy Feather-boosted Hyper Beam from Modest Sylveon** or a **Fairy Aura-boosted Light of Ruin from Mega Floette**.
-But, like I said, you *can* Fake Out both of these threats.
+But, like I said, you *can* Fake Out either of these threats, so hopefully you just never end up facing them both at the same time.

 **Thunderbolt** is there to snipe Pelippers and rival Charizards, which is a thing you will find yourself doing surprisngly often.
 According to the in-game stats, this is also a fairly common move choice, so I don't think it needs much more explanation.

-Do not be afraid to click **Helping Hand** frequently, as every other member of this team is offensively-tuned and designed to do a lot of damage.
-You will surprise people with how much damage guys like Incineroar can do.
+Do not be afraid to click **Helping Hand** frequently.
+As demonstrated with Incineroar, every other member of this team is offensively-tuned and designed to do a lot of damage.

 ### Possible Alterations

 **Psychic Noise** might be worthwhile over plain-old **Psychic**, if for no other reason than it being really funny to wall out Ceruledge completely, and to make Milotic sweat a bit.
-Remember, the heal block effect doesn't just remove the healing aspect, it *fully disables the ability to use healing moves* such as Bitter Blade.
-That said, the power drop is considerable, and Psychic really does nice neutral damage into a lot of things, even without any special attack investment.
+Remember, the heal block effect doesn't just remove the healing aspect, it *fully disables the ability to click healing moves* such as Bitter Blade.
+That said, the power drop is considerable, and Psychic honestly does great neutral damage into a lot of things, even without any Special Attack investment.

 ### Defensive Calcs To Know